ronanlucio/docs-and-howtos/chef-install-habitat.md

 ## Define a Habitat Origin and export variable

+A `Habit Origin` is a keypair used to sign packages to garantee it's authenticity.

-Habitat Origin will be used to sign your package.
-You can use any name that identify you package.
+You can use any name that identify your place/company/project to sign your package.

 ```
 $ export HAB_ORIGIN=ronans-habitat